 Education is an empowering and essential place to start.
 Traffickers often lure their victims by offering job opportunities or promising education in a bigger city, or even another country, that never comes to pass.
 But when legitimate organizations provide stability to families, access to medical care, and education for children, the temptation to leave that support and stability is much lower and families are less likely to fall prey to the lies of traffickers.
 An estimated 60,000 children in rural northern Thailand are targeted and exploited for sex work every year, but one focused organization, The Freedom Story, provides scholarships so the most at-risk children can attend school, participate in a weekly mentorship program, attend classes at a Resource Center, and learn about their rights.
 And they are seeing great success.
 Children living in vulnerable places who graduate from school and go on to become leaders in their communities are reported above ninety percent when they have support from these kinds of organizations versus less than half for those who do not receive such support.

 Awareness campaigns over social media and local counter-trafficking events are also vital to educating the global public about the realities and risks of human trafficking.
-The Exodus Road launches TraffickWatch later this month, an innovative in-person and online training that will educate and equip individuals to engage in the counter-trafficking movement.
+The Exodus Road launched TraffickWatch in January 2020, an innovative in-person and online training that educates and equips individuals to engage in the counter-trafficking movement.
 TraffickWatch is free to online users and will serve as an entry point for people of all ages to understand the realities of human trafficking.
 The TraffickWatch In-Person Training programs will utilize unique training tailored to specific audiences and will be coming to Colorado soon.

 Other awareness and training campaigns from thoughtful organizations go a long way in bringing an understanding of the issue, as well.
 A few we love are the Not a #Number prevention curriculum in the USA and the My Body Is Mine pilot program in sub-Saharan Africa from Love146, the training and education provided by The Laboratory to Combat Human Trafficking, the Priceless Cube resource tool for indigenous people, and social media campaigns like Human Trafficking Awareness Day and the END IT Movement.